tartley/tartley.github.io/posts/aurora.md

 The book, and interviews with the author, caused quite a stir in science fiction circles.
 People were extremely angry.
-The book was attacking their deeply held beliefs that the future of humanity is as a successfully space-faring species.
+The book was attacking their deeply held beliefs that the future of humanity is as a successfull space-faring species.
 They had invested their identity in this world-view, because of how it serviced their psychological needs for fulfillment and meaning.
 They had developed a religious conviction around this particular kind